TestMyQt/material/course/part-1/text/review.md

 ### Part 1.02

-- I'm not sure if it's necessary to point out that the QStringBuilder was added in Qt 4.6 as the course uses Qt5 and I'd think that most of the target audience is probably going to use that exclusively.
+- I'm not sure if it's necessary to point out that the QStringBuilder was added in Qt 4.6 as the course uses Qt5 and I'd think that most of the target audience is probably going to use that exclusively. *J: Agreed, changed*

 - If the tests are cancelled, the TMC plugin thinks that the tests have passed and asks about submission.
 Same if the tests crash.